After years of law school, 80-hour weeks, and endless hard work, having a high annual salary is an aspiration shared by many legal professionals.

 As part of your local SEO efforts, you need a Google Business Profile(formerly Google My Business).
 This makes your legal services easier to find when users conduct location-based searches in your area.

-Highest Paid Lawyers Have the Best Website Design
+2. The Highest Paid Lawyers Have the Best Website Design

 High-Performance Attorney Tips